linduarte/git-graph/learning_git.md

  What to notice:

-- [ ] - [ ]  The <!-- git status --> output informs you there are 'No commits yest'.
+- [ ] - [ ]  The _git status_ output informs you there are 'No commits yest'.
 In other words, the commit history does not contain commits at this time.

 - [ ]  The rainbowcolors.txt file is an untracked file.

-- [ ]  Git gives you the instructions that you need to add the untracked file to the staging area: 'use "git add <file>..." to include in what will be committed.
+- [ ]  Git gives you the instructions that you need to add the untracked file to the staging area: 'use "git add _file_" to include in what will be committed.

-**Adding files to the staging area**
+_**Adding files to the staging area**_

 To add files to the staging area, you use the 'git add' command.
 If you want do add individual files that you have edited to the staging area, the you can pass in the filename or filenames to the git add command as arguments.
 To add all the files you have edited or changed in your working directory, you can use 'git add' command with the '-A' option, (which stands for "all").